-This usually happens at a set heigh or at the height you curently are, but we'll see that some drones have aditional settings that change a few things.
+This usually happens at a set height or at the height you currently are, but we'll see that some drones have additional settings that change a few things.

 The one key return home feature you see on very cheap drones (the ones without GPS) is actually nothing more than the drone pressing the back button.
 Some drones retain the original orientation and put the drone in headless mode and try their best to get it back to you.